wiicode/cybersecurity-framework/bronze-controls.md

 # Identity and Access Management
+>  Technologies for ensuring that the proper people in an enterprise have the appropriate access to technology resources.
+{.is-success}
 {.grid-list}
 - [Introduction to identity and access management](/bronze-controls/designing-controls/identity-and-access-management) {.links-list}

 # Device Management
+Device management is the process of managing the implementation, operation and maintenance of a physical and/or virtual device.
+It is a broad term that includes various administrative tools and processes for the maintenance and upkeep of a computing, network, mobile and/or virtual device.
+Majority of this section emphasizes **Mobile Device Management**, which is an industry accepted term for nearly all **End-User Devices**.
+While historically **worksations** and **desktops** were treated differently from phones and tables, the convergence of these technologies has made them ubquitious.
+BCSF assumes that all **end-user devices** are mobile devices whether they are a workstation, desktop, laptop, phone, tablet, or thin-client.

 ## Mobile Device Guidance
 > Securing mobile devices is an essential part of guarding your organisation against a variety of threats, many of which herald from the internet.
 You can also begin with our forward for [Mobile Device Guidance](/bronze-training/mobile-device-guidance).